Cat Can’t Use Its Back Legs? It’s a Medical Emergency

 Medical management can be initiated to help treat your cat’s pain and prevent another clot from occurring.
 However, if the blood flow obstruction is extreme, it’s possible your pet’s pain can’t be controlled.
 What’s more, in cases of advanced heart disease, the stress of the event can cause a significant decline in your pet’s heart condition, leading to death.
 Many owners elect humane euthanasia as the kindest option for a cat who experiences a saddle thrombus.

+If treatment for a saddle thrombus is pursued, initial steps include pain management and potentially sedation to help relieve your cat’s discomfort and stress.
 Your cat’s heart disease should be stabilized and appropriate management started for the underlying cardiac condition.
 Typically, this entails heart medications, but if the heart condition has progressed to congestive heart failure (evidenced by fluid buildup in the lungs), more aggressive treatments may be required, including oxygen therapy and administration of additional medications.

 In addition, anticoagulant therapy may be started to help prevent another blood clot from forming.
 Thrombolytic therapy, or drugs to break down the current blood clot, may be considered, but additional studies are required to determine if this therapy is truly effective.
 Over time, the body can form an alternate route for blood flow around the obstructed blood vessels and the blood clot naturally breaks down.

 If you have any concerns about your cat being at risk for this condition, be sure to talk with your veterinarian.